BrianOSullivanGit/stochasticSim/README.md

 **DESCRIPTION**

-This binary spikes-in a set of somatic mutaions specified in a text config file into a single BAM files.
+This binary spikes-in a set of somatic mutaions specified in a text config file into a single BAM file.
 The BAM file may be real or simulated.
 In real genomic sequencing data the observed number of reads containing the alternate allele is a random variable.
-This is also the case here.
+This is also the case here with stochasticSpike.
 When using stochasticSpike to spike-in a variant, the probability of any given read at the target pileup picking up the synthetic alternate allele is taken as the true alternate allele frequency (to more accurately reflect the frequency profile of real tumour genomic sequencing data).
+This binary is also called from spikeIn.bash to spike-in the required burden into each of the phased haplotype BAMs.

 For example,
 ```